 - 9-1-1 Dispatch -- receives and dispatches 9-1-1 emergency calls.

 - Non-Emergency -- Police, Fire, EMS non-emergency calls (703.746.4444).

-- City Radio Manager – operates and maintains the Project 25 (P25) Standard radio system utilized by the Department of Emergency Communications and other City departments.
+- City Radio Manager – operates and maintains the Project 25 (P25) Standard radio system utilized by the Department of Emergency & Customer Communications and other City departments.

-The City of Alexandria has joined the nationwide “Smart911” service, which lets residents, businesses and visitors provide information to 9-1-1 dispatchers in advance of emergencies.
+The City of Alexandria has added “Smart911” services allowing residents, businesses and visitors to provide additional information to 9-1-1 dispatchers to help you faster in an emergency.